-Arthur Claude Vyvian-Robinson was born in Penarth Wales on September 8, 1880.
-He was the oldest of seven children and his father, Philip Augustus Vyvian-Robinson, was a Coal Merchant.
-His mother, Susan Kate Francis Vyvian-Robinson (ne Pring) died in June 1897, when Arthur was 16 years old, from complications resulting from the birth of his youngest brother Francis.
-Arthur worked as a Merchant’s Clerk and in 1911 was living in Penarth, Wales.
-His father died in July of that year.
+Arthur Claude Vyvyan-Robinson was born in Penarth Wales on September 8, 1880.
+He was the oldest of seven children and his father, Philip Augustus Vyvyan-Robinson, was a Coal Merchant.
+His mother, Susan Kate Francis Vyvyan-Robinson (née Pring) died in June 1897, when Arthur was 16 years old, from complications resulting from the birth of his youngest brother Francis.
+After being educated at Repton School, Arthur worked as a Merchant’s Clerk and in 1911 was living in Penarth, Wales.
+His father died in July of that same year.

 On September 18, 1914 Arthur Claude Vyvyan-Robinson was commissioned as a temporary Lieutenant in the 10th (Reserve) Battalion, The Prince of Wales’s Volunteers (South Lancashire Regiment).
 He joined the 1/9th Battalion Manchester Regiment on July 2, 1915 in Gallipoli as they were going into the trenches.
 He was 34 years old.